guplem/robo-base/README.md

 After running the command:
 - The server will start at `http://localhost:3000/`.
 - An external tunnel will be created (the URL will appear in the console).
 This allows you to test on other devices or share the server with others.

+> If you want to run it using docker, you can use `docker build -t robo-app .; docker run -p 3000:3000 robo-app`.

 ## Deployment